 - Integrating a palliative approach into the care of people with any life-threatening disease, early in the disease process, across all care settings

-- Reflection and maintaining therapeutic boundaries • Communication, and how to avoid roadblocks and open the doors to conversation
+- Communicating with the person, family and health care team, and how to avoid roadblocks and open the doors to conversation

 You will also learn about: